LeaVerou/lea.verou.me/blog/2025/simple-easy-complex-possible/index.md

 ### A hierarchy of abstractions

-So far, both malleable abstractions we have seen revolved around extensibility and customization — making the solution to simple use cases more flexible so it can support medium complexity use cases through customization.
+So far, both tweakable abstractions we have seen revolved around extensibility and customization — making the solution to simple use cases more flexible so it can support medium complexity use cases through customization.

-The version of this on steroids is defining low-level primitives as building blocks, and then composing them into high-level abstractions.
+The version of this on steroids is defining super low-level primitives as building blocks that make complex things possible, and then composing them into various high-level abstractions that make simple things easy.

 My favorite end-user facing product that does this is [Coda](https://coda.io).
 If you haven’t heard of Coda, imagine it as a cross between a spreadsheet, a database, and a document editor.